e-Spirit/contentcreator-testing-api/readme.md

 # FirstSpirit ContentCreator UI-Testing Framework

 This is a testing framework for the FirstSpirit ContentCreator.
-It supports the Chrome and PhantomJS browsers.
+It supports various browser engines (e.g. Chrome and PhantomJS).

 ## Environments variable